- Identify students to interview for evaluation of non-tenured colleagues, as appropriate

 Refer to the Hiring Guidelines for guidelines on recruiting, conducting interviews, writing offer letters, and other faculty search procedures.

-Winter Study registration is usually resolved by mid-November.
+Winter Study registration is usually resolved by early December.
 The registrar’s office or the dean of the faculty office will contact you if courses offered by your department are under enrolled and therefore must be cancelled.

 Monitor course enrollment figures for the spring semester.
 The Registrar’s office will send you an update toward the middle of the month.